Tue 10 Jun 2025

 Designed for Immunology Laboratory Managers, Clinical Scientists and Biomedical Scientists with an appetite to embrace change, incorporate technology and develop their team

-By combining a variety of topics to proactively improve the provision of immunology services within your organisation, this networking conference is not to be missed.
-Come together with like-minded colleagues to pause and reflect on how to improve quality, action change locally and offer opportunities for growth to your team.
+By combining a variety of topics to proactively improve the provision of immunology services within your organisation, this networking forum was not to be missed.
+Like-minded colleagues came together to pause and reflect on how to improve quality, action change locally and offer opportunities for growth to their teams.

 “Very useful and informative.
 Lots of ideas to take back and develop in our service"